Biden acknowledges pain of High Holidays coinciding with Oct. 7 anniversary in call with rabbis

 Biden touted his administration’s National Strategy to Antisemitism and the administration’s financial commitment to physical security for Jewish institutions.

-"But I know there's so much more to do," he said.
-"Let me assure you, as your president, that you are not alone.
+“But I know there’s so much more to do,” he said.
+“Let me assure you, as your president, that you are not alone.
 You belong.
-Always have, always will be and always must be protected."
+Always have, always will be, and always must be protected.”

-Biden went on to say that Yom Kippur, the most solemn day in the Jewish calendar, is also the happiest day according to some Jewish scholars because it's time for forgiveness and for renewal.
+Biden went on to say that Yom Kippur, the most solemn day in the Jewish calendar, is also the happiest day according to some Jewish scholars because it’s a time for forgiveness and for renewal.

-He acknowledged that Simchat Torah, a holiday with singing and dancing, falls in two weeks and will be celebrated with "profound sorrow in your soul because last year, that holiday was shattered," he said.
+He acknowledged that Simchat Torah, a holiday with singing and dancing, falls in two weeks and will be celebrated with “profound sorrow in your soul, because last year, that holiday was shattered,” he said.